raihanvaheed/Video-Clipper-App/README.md

 - Add user authentication and authorization.
 - Improve the user interface with more advanced features and better design.
 - Set up a database for storing user data and video metadata.
-- Fix the issue with processed video not playing in the UI.

 ## License